defharo/secuela-variable/README.md

 ### ChangeLog:

+##### 20 november 2018 - v.1.708;rl1001
+- Optimization to all the characters with Bar.
+- Fix metrics partialdiff (U+2202)
+- Fix comma in gcommaaccent (U+0123)
+- Optical corrections in multiple characters.

 ##### 19 November 2018 - v.1.708 - Regular & Italics
 - Optical corrections in several characters, mainly those with oblique lines.
 - Added the glyph in small caps for Maltese language: Hbar.sc